Tips for Preparing for a Case Interview

 When Employers Use Case Interviews

-Used most often in management consulting and investment banking interviews, case interviews allow interviewees to demonstrate their analytical ability and problem-solving skills.
-Most case interview questions do not have one "right" answer – there may be more than one acceptable way to manage the situation.
+Most case interview questions do not have one "right" answer—there may be more than one acceptable way to manage the situation.

 You could explain how you’d calculate the potential size of the market for this new tennis ball.
 In addition, perhaps you could offer ideas for expanding to additional consumers such as high school or college tennis players.

-As such, a case interview is back and forth dialog.
+As such, a case interview is back and forth dialogue.
 The interviewee is expected to interact with the interviewer and ask clarifying questions in a logical, sequential order to solve the given problem.

 Tips for Answering Case Interview Questions